-IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON JUNE 9, 2022.
+IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 17, 2025.

-The proxy materials include our Proxy Statement for the Annual Meeting and our annual report on Form 10-K for the year ended December 31, 2021 and are available at www.sciengineeredmaterials-proxy.com.
+The proxy materials include our Proxy Statement for the Annual Meeting and our annual report on Form 10-K for the year ended December 31, 2024 and are available at www.sciengineeredmaterials-proxy.com.

-The Annual Meeting of Shareholders will be held at our executive offices located at 2839 Charter Street, Columbus, Ohio 43228 on June 9, 2022 at 9:30 a.m.
+The Annual Meeting of Shareholders will be held at our executive offices located at 2839 Charter Street, Columbus, Ohio 43228 on June 17, 2025 at 9:30 a.m.
 EDT for the following purposes:

-- 1. To elect six directors of the Company, each to serve for terms expiring at the next Annual Meeting of Shareholders; - 2.
+- 1. To elect seven directors of the Company, each to serve for terms expiring at the next Annual Meeting of Shareholders; - 2.
 To approve, by non-binding vote, executive compensation; - 3.
-To ratify the selection of the independent registered public accounting firm for the year ending December 31, 2022; - 4.
+To recommend, by non-binding vote, the frequency of executive compensation votes; - 4.
+To ratify the selection of the independent registered public accounting firm for the year ending December 31, 2025; - 5.
 To transact any other business which may properly come before the meeting or any adjournment thereof.

-We recommend that the shareholders vote FOR the election of the nominees for director, to APPROVE the executive compensation, and to RATIFY the independent registered public accounting firm.
+We recommend that the shareholders vote FOR the election of the nominees for director, to APPROVE the executive compensation, to recommend a vote for a frequency of THREE YEARS for the executive compensation votes, and to RATIFY the independent registered public accounting firm.